The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Thermodynamic Geometry and the Maximum Force

 \section{Thermodynamic Geometry and the Maximum Force}

 The Ruppeiner metric\footnote{Ruppeiner metric is a special case of Fisher information metric.
 See, e.g., \cite{0604164,0706.0559,1808.08271}.
-For a brief introduction to its mathematical structures, see \cite{1507.06097}.} \cite{rup} is essentially the Hessian of the entropy
+For a brief introduction to its mathematical structures, see \cite{1507.06097}.} \cite{rup} is essentially the Hessian of the entropy function of the black hole hairs,

-taken as a Riemannian metric (thus endowed with the usual Levi-Civita connection) in the phase space.
+interpreted as a Riemannian metric (thus endowed with the usual Levi-Civita connection) in the phase space.
 Here $M$ is the energy (black hole mass for our case), and $N^a$ are other extensive variables of the system (such as black hole charge and angular momentum).
 It has been applied to study the thermodynamics of black holes, in particular thermodynamic instability and phase transitions \cite{0802.1326,1309.0901,0304015,0510139,0611119,1001.2220,1004.5550,1507.06097,1008.4482,1005.4832,2009.00291,2010.03310,2107.14523}.
 The scalar curvature of the Ruppeiner metric, $\mathcal{R}$, plays a crucial role in these analyses.
 The scalar curvature is positive if the underlying statistical interactions of the thermodynamical system is repulsive, and likewise it is negative for attractive interactions \cite{0802.1326,1007.2160}.
 These are referred to as being ``Fermi-like'' and ``Bose-like'', respectively, in\footnote{Note the definition of their Ruppeiner metric -- hence also the curvature scalar -- differs by an overall sign from our convention.} \cite{0808.0241,oshima}.
 Furthermore the larger the value of $\mathcal{R}$, the less stable the system \cite{J1,J2}.
 A phase transition can be expected when $\mathcal{R}$ diverges\footnote{However, phase transition can also occur when there is no such divergence.
 See \cite{2103.00935} and the discussion in \cite{brody}.}, while $\mathcal{R}=0$ corresponds to an ``ideal gas''-like behavior.

 For the singly rotating Myers-Perry black holes, the Ruppeiner metric is 2-dimensional (its explicit form is not useful for our discussion), and we have \cite{0510139}

 The properties of this scalar curvature and its relation to black hole thermodynamics have been investigated rather thoroughly in the aforementioned literature.
 In particular, as pointed out in \cite{0510139}, in $d=4$ the scalar curvature diverges along the curve $J^2/S^2=1/4$ in the $(S,T)$-plane, which corresponds to the extremal limit.